Selma, California: Media

-The weekly newspaper is The Selma Enterprise.
+The weekly newspaper is the Selma Enterprise.
 Residents are also served by the daily Fresno Bee and by Fresno-based television and radio stations.

+Police department

+The Selma Police Department was formed in 1893.
+The current police chief, Rudy Alcaraz, was appointed to the position in 2022.

 Public schools

 The Selma Unified School District has eight neighborhood elementary schools.
 Students from all of these schools are channeled to Abraham Lincoln Middle School and continue on to Selma High School or two alternative high schools.
-Selma High School fields a range of sports teams nicknamed the Bears.
+Selma High School fields a range of sports teams, nicknamed the Bears.
 School colors are orange and black.
-The yearbook is entitled the Magnet.
+The yearbook is the Magnet.

 Notable people

 Well-known people who have lived in and around Selma include: